Last reviewed August 2021

 After congressional reapportionment, the census population counts are used for redistricting congressional districts, legislative districts, and local government districts.
 Constitutional and statutory requirements include standards for using census data to make districts evenly proportioned.

-The process begins when proposed redistricting plans are drafted and proposed (often as a congressional redistricting bill and a legislative redistricting bill) with the goal of coming to consensus on plans that meets the technical requirements of law.
+The process begins when redistricting plans are drafted and proposed, with the goal of coming to consensus on plans that meet the technical requirements of law.
 These plan proposals lay out specific legal boundaries for each district.
 Minnesota's nonpartisan Legislative Coordinating Commission is responsible for assisting the legislature in carrying out its redistricting responsibilities under Minnesota Statutes, section 2.91.
-Principles and guidance for drawing a successful plan are found in a 2009 Senate Counsel, Research and Fiscal Analysis treatise, How to Draw Redistricting Plans That Will Stand Up in Court by Peter Wattson.

-Plans are then introduced as bills, which go through the traditional legislative process and must be approved and signed by the Governor.
+Plans are introduced as bills, often as two distinct bills - a congressional redistricting bill and a legislative redistricting bill.
+These bills must move through the legislative process like any other bill and must then be approved and signed by the Governor.
 The finalized plan must also stand up to any court challenges.
-The statutory deadline (Minnesota Statutes, section 204B.14) for new congressional and legislative districts is twenty-five weeks before the primary election because the plans must be decided early enough to give sufficient time to prepare for the state elections in November of the year ending in two.
+The statutory deadline for new congressional and legislative districts is twenty-five weeks before the primary election (Minnesota Statutes, section 204B.14).
+Plans must be decided early enough to give sufficient time to prepare for the state elections in November of the year ending in two.
 If the Legislature is not able to adopt a plan by the statutory deadline, the matter is referred to the courts.

 "Once the Legislature has passed a redistricting bill, the Governor will have the option of signing it or vetoing it.
 If he signs the bill, redistricting has been accomplished.
 If he vetoes the bill, the Legislature might vote to override the veto.
 If the veto withstands an override attempt, a new bill must be written, passed and sent to the Governor" (see Fact Sheet on Reapportionment and Redistricting by Tom Gillaspy, Minnesota's State Demographer, 2000).